facebookresearch/seamless_communication/src/seamless_communication/inference/README.md

 Key Features:

 - Denoising audio using the Demucs model.
-- Configurable parameters for optimizing denoising outcomes.
+- Configurable parameters for denoising.
 - Support for both Tensor input and audio file input.
 - Automatic cleanup of temporary files generated during denoising.